Health coaching for managers

 • High decision-making authority under pressure

-• dealing with resistance
+• Dealing with resistance

-• Role model and motivation function
+• Role model and motivational function

 • Fulfilling various expectations

-• Set the right priorities
+• Setting the right priorities

-• attention and focus
+• Attention and focus

 Heart rate variability (HRV) as a subjective health characteristic in coaching

 Current consequences for the increased activation of the sympathetic nervous system due to a constantly high stress level in Germany have been worked out in a study by the Techniker Krankenkasse.
-Health coaching for executives is not just a trend.
+Health coaching for managers is not just a trend.

 The conclusion of the study is:

-"Stress affects body and psyche."
+„Stress affects the body and mind.“

 Free initial consultation